akmukhi/akmukhi/README.md

-- 👋 Hi, I’m Aakash Mukhi
-- I am currently working on expanding my software development skills
-- I am passionate about learning about emerging technology
+- 👋 Hi, I’m Aakash Mukhi, a passionate Software Engeiner specializing in Python Full Stack Development.
+I have extensive experience is building web applications with a focus on backend services and API development using Python and modern frameworks.
+I focus on writing efficient and scalable code.

 <!---
 akmukhi/akmukhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.